About The Program

 Where you'll study

 Yonsei University is a private research university set on the former site of a royal palace.
 Referred to as one the “SKY” universities, Yonsei University is among the three most prestigious schools in South Korea.
 Yonsei University also has one of the most beautiful campuses.
 Recently renovated, the modern and historical buildings are surrounded by various gardens, fountains, and monuments.
 The main quad area resembles an Ivy League university with gothic stone buildings.
-Apart from the campus, Yonsei university is located right in front of Shinchon, a lively college neighborhood full of restaurants and exciting nightlife.
-The Shinchon area is especially popular amongst students from nearby universities.
+Apart from the campus, Yonsei university is located right in front of Sinchon, a lively college neighborhood full of restaurants and exciting nightlife.
+The Sinchon area is especially popular amongst students from nearby universities.

 TRIPS AND ACTIVITIES